Last update: 17.09.2024 08:34

 Do you have high illness or accident costs?

-In most cantons, only the amount that exceeds 5% of your net income is recognized for illness and accident costs.
+In most cantons, only the amount that exceeds 5% of your net income is recognized as sickness and accident costs.
 Some cantons (e.g. Berne) accept a celiac disease flat rate of CHF 2,500 in the case of gluten intolerance without proof of costs.

 Do you have additional costs due to a disability?